samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 Scramble JS uses an object oriented approach to model the aircraft.
 It is treated as an object having numerous properties (length, wingspan, engine power etc.) and methods (retract landing gear, adjust throttle) that define the object and also determine the state of the object.
 Phaser facilitates this approach by allowing further extension/customization of the existing Phaser.Sprite class.
 The implemention in Phaser is done by extending the [Phaser.Sprite ](https://phaser.io/examples/v2/sprites/extending-sprite-demo-2)object with custom properties and creating A new instance of that specific object.

-### Properties and methods
+### Properties and methods considered

-The Aircraft object continously changes and A full list is of properties is not provided.
-To provide A brief overview of what is considered in defining the aircraft:
+The Aircraft object continously changes and so the class object code  is not provided.
+Conceptually, the following is considered in defining the aircraft:

 #### Properties